Races

 Humans can be every class, depending on start location.

 Humans are the most common race found on the continent of Aêthoril.
-They vary in disposition, motivation, and aptitude almost as greatly as they number.
+They vary in disposition, motivation, and aptitude almost as greatly as they vary in number.
 Despite this strong sense of individuality, four common human cultures exist on Aêthoril:

 - The dour and superstitious people of Easthymn, whose love of tradition and bureaucracy is topped only by their affinity for corruption.